 Agronomic importance lies in providing a large harvest of plant protein and are less nitrogen-depleting than nonlegume crops.
 Although symbiotically fixed nitrogen is alienated with the crop, more nitrogen remains with the organic residues of legumes than with the residues of other crops, so they have proven to be good predecessors in the rotation.
 The root system of many legumes is capable of assimilating nutrients difficult for other crops, such as tri-substituted phosphates.

-Alkaloid varieties of yellow lupine are cultivated as a green fertilizer on sandy soils, narrow-leaved lupine on loamy ones.
-Yields of green mass of up to 30 tons/ha are formed.
-Some legumes are grown as intercrops in different areas of the country for green fodder and to increase soil fertility.
+Alkaloid varieties of yellow lupine are cultivated as a green fertilizer on sandy soils, narrow-leaved lupine on loamy soils.
+Yields of green mass up to 30 tons/ha are formed.
+Some leguminous crops are grown as intercrops in different areas of the country for green fodder and to increase soil fertility.

 In the world agriculture leguminous crops occupy 135-160 million hectares, which is about 13% of grain crops.
 The largest areas of cultivation are in India and China.
 The gross yield is 230 million tons, or 9 times less than that of grain crops.
 The average yield in the world is 1.5 t/ha.

-In the USSR, grain legumes covered 6.7 million ha as of 1984, in Russia – 1.2-2.0 million ha with yields in the 1990s of 1.2-1.6 t/ha.
+In the USSR, leguminous crops in 1984 occupied 6.7 million ha, in Russia – 1.2-2.0 million ha with yields in the 1990s of 1.2-1.6 t/ha.
 Gross yield is 1.8 million tons.
 Peas are the most common crop in Russia.
 The USSR ranked first in the world by sown area, which amounted to 4.95 million hectares and the collection of pea seeds.
 Soybeans and lupine also accounted for a large share of the sown area.
 Beans, lentils, cicer, lathyrus and fodder beans are cultivated in small areas.

 Dry areas of the steppe zone are sown with drought-resistant cicer and lathyrus; fertile clay and loamy soils of the Baltic, Polesie, central part of the forest zone and the Urals are the high-yielding fodder beans; yellow fodder lupine is sown on sandy soils.